448

 Abstract

 The attention mechanism has transformed artificial intelligence research by its ability to learn relations between objects.
 In this work, we explore how a many-body wavefunction ansatz constructed from a large-parameter self-attention neural network can be used to solve the interacting electron problem in solids.
-By a systematic neural-network variational Monte Carlo study on a moiré quantum material, we demonstrate that the self-attention ansatz provides an accurate, efficient, and unbiased solution.
+By a systematic neural-network variational Monte Carlo study on a moiré quantum material, we demonstrate that the self-attention ansatz provides an accurate and efficient solution without human bias.
 Moreover, our numerical study finds that the required number of variational parameters scales roughly as N2N^2 with the number of electrons, which opens a path towards efficient large-scale simulations.

 View on arXiv